corespring/corespring-api/README.md

 ## New Relic

 New Relic is included as a dependency.
+It is not our intention yet (as of 9/9) to use this in production, but as an option we can turn on in devt/staging to analyze performance.

 It is configured with the file `newrelic.yml`

-It will only be run if the new relic agent is included in the JAVA_OPTS
+It will only be running if the new relic agent is included in the JAVA_OPTS

     -Dnewrelic.bootstrap_classpath=true -javaagent:target/universal/stage/lib/com.newrelic.agent.java.newrelic-agent-3.10.0.jar